Emmotes/ic_spoilers/docs/kthriss.md

     "id": 2359,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of Unseen Encouragement is increased by $amount% for each slot away from K'thriss an affected Champion is, stacking multiplicatively."
+        "desc": "The effect of Unseen Encouragement is increased by $(not_buffed amount)% for each slot away from K'thriss an affected Champion is, stacking multiplicatively."
     },
     "effect_keys": [
         {